PythonID-LearnPython/5-python-code-lessons-with-answers-/README.md

-# 5-python-code-lessons-with-answers-
+# 5 python code lessons (with answers)
 5 basic exercises to grasp knowledge of Python.
-Use the python knowledge you have learned to solve these problems.
+Use the python knowledge you have learned to solve these problems. _[here]([https://pythonid.com/user/doan/projects/python-language-tutorial-string-processin](https://pythonid.com/user/doan/projects/5-python-code-lessons)g)_.
+In addition, you need to learn the basic theories on the _[here](https://pythonid.com/tutorials/python-getting-started)_